NYU-DSGA1012-S24/nyu-dsga1012-s24.github.io/docs/coursework.md

   point value including extra credit, then you will simply receive the maximum possible grade.
 * You cannot receive a negative grade for HW 1, HW 2, HW 3, EC 1, or EC 2.
 Blank or missing submissions will receive a grade of 0, and any assignment with a negative score due to late penalties will receive a grade of 0.
-* HW 0 is worth 0 points, **but it is subject to a late penalty of 1 point per day**.
-The minimum possible grade for HW 0 is −10.

 | Item                                          | Due Date    | Points  | % of Final Grade |
 |-----------------------------------------------|-------------|---------|------------------|